-Venice, one of those places I’ve been to, that I dream of going back to, over and over again.
-If dreams came true then, I would probably rent a nice airy flat by the canal for a few months and spend my days walking along the canals, buy fresh seafood from the fabulous bustling Rialto market and enjoy cooking in a tiny Venetian kitchen, weekend evenings would be spent bar crawling or as they are referred to in Venice – Bacaros.
+Venice, is one of those places I’ve been to, that I dream of going back to, over and over again.
+If dreams came true then, I would probably rent a nice airy flat by the canal for a few months and spend my days walking along the canals, buying fresh seafood from the fabulous bustling Rialto market, and enjoying cooking in a tiny Venetian kitchen, weekend evenings would be spent bar crawling or as they are referred to in Venice – Bacaros.
 And of course, I would savour authentic Italian coffee every single day, freshly brewed, maybe sit by the canal, read a book while sipping on some fruity red wine… ah – the perfect life…

 Experience Venice like a local

 Though I haven’t yet managed to fulfill this dream, I did manage to spend a few magical days in Venice exploring the food, wine and culture.